 Angelina is a Certified Luxury Home Marketing Specialist and sells 70% more properties than the average Houston agent.

-Angelina shares her best curb appeal techniques that make a lasting impression on buyers:
+Angelina shares her best curb appeal techniques that make a lasting impression on buyers looking for houses for sale in Houston:

 - Use black mulch versus red mulch.